Class Claims Medi-Cal Discriminates Against Latinos

 “DHCS has not identified any systemic problems with patient access to services in the Medi-Cal program nor has the federal Centers for Medicare and Medicaid Services identified any issues,” the agency said in a statement.

 In a May 2016 letter to the plaintiffs’ attorneys, the state denied accusations that Medi-Cal discriminates against Latinos.
-The letter was a response to a December 2015 civil rights complaint against DCHS and the California Health and Human Services Agency, which is also a defendant in the new suit.
+The letter was a response to a December 2015 civil rights complaint against the health care services department and the California Health and Human Services Agency, which is also a defendant in the new suit.

 “To the extent that you claim that Medi-Cal reimbursement rates discriminate against Latinos, there is no evidence of any such discrimination, nor are the claims articulated in your letter legally cognizable,” Deputy Attorney General Gregory Brown wrote in the letter.
 “You have not alleged, and we are not aware of, any evidence that Latino beneficiaries are being treated differently than other beneficiaries under the Medi-Cal program.
 Indeed, Medi-Cal rates are uniform for all providers and patients, and they do not discriminate in any way on the basis of race, color, national origin, or any other protected category.”